fontclubbelgica/fontclubbelgica.xyz/_articles/filter-process.md

 One of these tools is Outliner.
 It can turn anything from a simple single-stroke skeleton into an outlined glyph, apply basic width and contrast adjustments and keep all generated versions compatible for interpolation by maintaining the same point structure.

-[Outliner](https://github.com/typemytype/outlinerRoboFontExtension) is being used outside my practice by others building fonts from skeletons like [Kai Bernau & Susana Carvalho](https://carvalho-bernau.com/sandberg-bill/) – Variable identity for the [Sandberg Instituut](https://sandberg.nl) — and [François Chastanet](https://github.com/isdat-type/Relief-SingleLine) – Single-line engravings for CNC machines, later adapted into SVG fonts usable directly in InDesign.
+[Outliner](https://github.com/typemytype/outlinerRoboFontExtension) is being used outside Frederik's practice by others building fonts from skeletons like [Kai Bernau & Susana Carvalho](https://carvalho-bernau.com/sandberg-bill/) (Variable identity for the [Sandberg Instituut](https://sandberg.nl)) and [François Chastanet](https://github.com/isdat-type/Relief-SingleLine) (Single-line engravings for CNC machines), later adapted into SVG fonts usable directly in InDesign, presented at [Automatic Type Design](https://vimeo.com/1061511522?fl=pl&fe=sh)

   </div>
   </div>